mort8088/mort8088.com/content/about/index.md

 Programming is my passion.
 I grew up at the start of the video game era when the scope of what could be achieved was just being discovered.
 This revolutionary time drew me in, and I began my journey firstly as an enthusiastic home programmer, moving into the industry for my career.
 During the two decades that have passed since then, I have continued to grow and develop my knowledge, keeping at the forefront of software systems design and development and mastering their use.

-I enjoy using my skills across all fields, from designing custom projects to refining and optimising existing programmes.
+I enjoy using my skills across all fields, from designing custom projects to refining and optimizing existing programmes.
 I love sharing my skills and knowledge with others, working as a trainer to support my colleague’s development.
 Despite the time that has passed some things never change – I still love to pursue my interest in my spare time and have written video games and participated in the Microsoft XNA community.

 * * *